 Amidst a new passage for Kurds in the Middle East, the Syrian Kurds have lagged behind without the same rights and privileges enjoyed by their ethnic brethren across the mountainous borders.
 In spite of increasing pressure from human rights groups and some Western powers in recent years, progress in Syria has been lacking substance and a sense of a genuine desire for reform.
 Only this week, a report by Humans Rights Watch (HRW) continued to highlight the lack of freedoms and rights in Syria.

-In a region hardly noteworthy for freedom and political liberalism, the assessment by the HRW belief that "Syria's authorities were among the worse violators of human rights last year" spoke volufair to say that Kurds in Syria have found new leverage and confidence in protesting against the government and seeking greater reform.
-Many of these motions including rallies, protests and activist movements have been met with suppression by the Syrian government, often via violent means and at the expense of civilian lives.
+In a region hardly noteworthy for freedom and political liberalism, the assessment by the HRW belief that "Syria's authorities were among the worse violators of human rights last year" spoke volumes.

 In the last several years, it is